 Belgian endive salad is a traditional mixture of endive, apples, cheese, and walnuts.
 Both curly endive, also known as frisee, and Belgian endive have a slightly bitter taste which adds a unique twist to a salad.
 Many pre-made salad mixtures contain endive because of its distinctive shape and flavor.
-The leaves of Belgian endive are shaped like a canoe which provide a great base for an appetizer when topped with feta cheese, cranberries and walnuts.
-What a perfect color combination of red, green and white for upcoming holiday parties!
+The leaves of Belgian endive are shaped like a canoe which provide a great base for an appetizer when topped with feta cheese, cranberries, and walnuts.

 In the 1960's endive used to be the premier salad green in winter.
-Now, I know why endive was my German father-in-law's favorite winter green.
-Not only did he like the flavor, but all other lettuces were out of season.
 Endive is a good source of vitamin K, essential to promote clotting of your blood, and vitamin A and vitamin C, which are valuable to strengthen your immune system and may help prevent winter colds.

 Enjoy the recipe below; however, note that there are variations you can try in terms of different types of cheese and varieties of endive for other unique flavors.